HgAlexx/Hg.SaveHistory/README.md

 - "Snapshots"
   - "Auto backup sound notification": play a sound on successful auto backup
   - "Auto select last backup": Switch to Active tab and highlight last snapshot on auto backup
-  - "Highlight selected": Highlight select snapshot when app is not focus
+  - "Highlight selected": Highlight select snapshot when app is not focused
   - "Choose highlight color": open the color selection window
+- "Others"
+  - "Save window size and position"
+  - "Snap to screen edges"
 - "Clear settings": this will reset all global settings
+#### Profile
+- "Auto cleanup snapshots":
+  - "Enabled": Active or deactive auto cleanup of snapshots
+  - "Configure": Open the auto cleanup settings window
+- "Show nuked snapshots": Open nuked snapshots window which allow to forget them
 #### Tools
 - "Open debug console": for debug purpose only
 #### Help